 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-eMove Cruiser has Disc breaks, and Fluid Freeride Horizon has Drum breaks.
+eMove Cruiser has Disc brakes, and Fluid Freeride Horizon has Drum brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 eMove Cruiser has Pneumatic and Fluid Freeride Horizon has Pneumatic.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both. eMove Cruiser has Both, and Fluid Freeride Horizon has Both, making both fairly comfy rides.

 These days, plenty of electric scooters come with built-in lights.
 Options vary with lights available at both front and back, just front lights, or just rear lights. eMove Cruiser comes with both lights, and Fluid Freeride Horizon comes with both lights, so both are suitable if driving after dark and safety are high priorities.

 The final thing to keep in mind is the warranty.
 This protects you in the unlikely event of a fault with the electric scooter. eMove Cruiser comes with a 6-Months Standard warranty, and Fluid Freeride Horizon comes with a 90 days warranty.